gibbok/notes-web-vitals/README.md

 The data collected by CrUX is available publicly through a number of tools and is used by Google Search to inform the page experience ranking factor.

-Use when:
+Use it when:

-- you gather your own field data
+- You gather your own field data (comparisons
 - Though CrUX represents a subset of Chrome users, it's helpful to compare your website's field data to see how it aligns with its CrUX data

 Do not use:

-- Small websites
+- Small websites, low traffic website
 - Not ideal tool to be used during development

 ### Site Speed reports